AndyHuWHO/Project-Starter/README.md

 list of vocabulary items in my vocab list
-- As a user, I want to be able to go into specific vocabulary items to view information attached to them
+- As a user, I want to be able to go into specific vocabulary items to view information attached to them and edit or delete this vocabulary
-- As a user, I want to be able to go into specific vocabulary items to edit and update information attached to them, not implemented in phase 1
+- As a user, I want to be able to go into specific vocabulary items to edit and update information attached to them
 - As a user, I want to be able to delete vocabulary items from the vocab list
+- As a user, I want to be able to save my vocab list automatically to file before terminating the app
+- As a user,  I want to be able to be able to load my vocab list from file automatically when I start the app